VCU Post-Baccalaureate Certificate in ASD

 - Assess student ability and develop individualized programs that use evidence-based practice to support and enhance learning across environments and across areas of development and need

-- Describe the behavior of individuals with autism spectrum disorders in terms of its function and identify how to provide positive behavioral support in order to replace existing problem behaviors or prevent the development of new problem behaviors
+- Describe the behavior of individuals with Autism Spectrum Disorder in terms of its function and identify how to provide positive behavioral support in order to replace existing problem behaviors or prevent the development of new problem behaviors

-- Provide environmental supports, structure, and technology adaptations to provide optimal learning and independence for individuals with autism spectrum disorders across environments
+- Provide environmental supports, structure, and technology adaptations to provide optimal learning and independence for individuals with Autism Spectrum Disorder across environments

-The certificate in autism spectrum disorders is geared toward teachers, potential teachers, and related service personnel; however, it is available to all professionals working in human services who wish to gain expertise in this area.
+The certificate in Autism Spectrum Disorder is geared toward teachers, potential teachers, and related service personnel; however, it is available to all professionals working in human services who wish to gain expertise in this area.
 All applicants must hold a bachelor's degree in any area related to education, social work, psychology or human services.

 Participants are required to earn 12 graduate credits as outlined:

-- SEDP 532 Understanding Autism Spectrum Disorders (3 credits)
+- SEDP 532 Understanding Autism Spectrum Disorder (3 credits)

-- SEDP 634 Assessment, Curriculum and Teaching Methods for Autism Spectrum Disorders (3 credits)
+- SEDP 634 Assessment, Curriculum and Teaching Methods for Autism Spectrum Disorder (3 credits)

-- SEDP 635 Supporting Behavior and Social Skills for Autism Spectrum Disorders (3 credits)
+- SEDP 635 Supporting Behavior and Social Skills for Autism Spectrum Disorder (3 credits)

-- SEDP 638 Instructional Design and Field Experience for Autism Spectrum Disorders (3 credits)
+- SEDP 638 Instructional Design and Field Experience for Autism Spectrum Disorder (3 credits)

-For more information about the Post-baccalaureate Certificate in Autism Spectrum Disorders at VCU, please visit VCU's Post-bac Certificate in ASD web page.
+For more information about the Post-baccalaureate Certificate in Autism Spectrum Disorder at VCU, please visit VCU's Post-bac Certificate in ASD web page.

 Dawn Hendricks, Ph.D.